reinert/requestor/README.md

 ## Links (HATEOAS)

-Requestor's `Response` afford helpful methods to easily grab links from the HTTP Link Header by their relations (`rel` attribute).
+Requestor's `Response` interface afford helpful methods to easily grab links from the HTTP Link Header by their relations (`rel` attribute).

 According to the [RFC 5988](https://tools.ietf.org/html/rfc5988), a link element has the following
 attributes: *anchor*, *media*, *hrefLang*, *rel*, *rev*, *title* and *type*.
 We can access all